LaserStefan/Verkehrswende_railway/README.md

 - Reform = `r'(?i)reform|restruktur'`
 - Obsoleszenz = `r'(?i)obsoleszenz|repar|schaden|instandh|störung|instandse|stillstand|baustell|sani|renovi|mainten|wiederaufb|ausbess|veraltet'`
 - Wettbewerb = `r'(?i)wettbe|konkurr|marktfü'`

+## Documents
+These are key file created by the document analyses.

 ## Plots
 All plots created by the software code is included here.
 As a bonus graph, the comparison of Verkehrswende and Verkehrssicherheit is attached.